-According to recent survey results, around 80 % of Americans don’t work out enough!
-Although fitness is currently on the rise and more and more people engage in some form of physical activity, most adults still fail to fit in both aerobic and strength exercise.
+Statistics show that around 80 percent of Americans don’t work out enough!
+Although fitness` popularity is currently on the rise and more and more people engage in some form of physical activity, most adults still fail to fit in both aerobic and strength exercise.

-When people look for a way to improve their health or lose weight, simply walking doesn’t seem like it is going to be enough.
-However, this form of physical activity is beneficial and its effects are just amazing!
+When people look for a way to improve their health or lose weight, simple walking doesn’t seem like it is going to be enough.
+However, this form of physical activity is beneficial, and its effects are just amazing!

-A recent study done by the London School of Economics and Political Science shined the spotlight on walking as one of the very best ways to prevent or for fight off weight gain.
+A recent study done by the London School of Economics and Political Science emphasized the positive effects of walking, claiming that this activity is one of the very best ways to prevent or fight off weight gain.

 Any form of exercise is beneficial as a natural anti-depressant and natural remedy for mood-related problems because they release endorphins in the brain.

 Walking also keeps you alert and sharp as you age!
 It is linked to a decrease in Alzheimer`s disease, memory loss, dementia, and other forms of mental decline.
 According to a study by the University of California San Francisco, walking is even linked to longevity and a longer life span.